-Purple Passion Plant also known as Gynura Aurantiaca, is one of 25 members of the eponymous genus of Herbaceous or shrubby plants native to tropical areas of Asia.
+Purple Passion Plant care is both easy and straightforward, so even beginner gardeners can make them thrive.
+Also known as Gynura Aurantiaca of the Asteraceae family, it is one of 25 members of the eponymous genus of Herbaceous, or shrubby plants native to tropical areas of Asia.

 The most famous among them is the small Gynura Aurantiaca, commonly called Purple Passion plant or Purple Passion vine, grown as a houseplant worldwide for more than 200 years.

-It is a unique phenomenon in the plant kingdom due to its velvety leaves covered with intensely purple hairs on a dark green background.
-This unusual combination of colors makes this small purple vine a well-accepted houseplant.
+It is a unique phenomenon in the plant kingdom due to its velvety leaves covered with intensely purple hairs on a dark green background, so read this guide to see how you can take care of it!

 How to Care for Purple Passion Plant